GetShortstack/docs/docs/full.md

 6. Run the endpoint by copying the url at the top of the page and entering it in a new tab or by pressing the play button at the bottom of the page.
 7. You should see `{"message": "hello world"}` as the response :)

-> **Hint**: Your url will look like `https://123456.getshortstack.com/api/_execute/89247f45-d47f-777-b8c9-91a20287faa6` ## Defining Endpoints
+> **Hint**: Your url will look like `https://123456.brev.dev/api/_execute/89247f45-d47f-777-b8c9-91a20287faa6` ## Defining Endpoints

-> **Technical Detail**: Shortstack is built on top of [FastApi](https://fastapi.tiangolo.com)/[Starlette](https://www.starlette.io) and supports much of its API.
+> **Technical Detail**: Brev is built on top of [FastApi](https://fastapi.tiangolo.com)/[Starlette](https://www.starlette.io) and supports much of its API.
 To dig deeper in request/response, validation and documenation it might be helpful to checkout their docs.

 ### Handling http methods